panzerdp/dmitripavlutin.com/content/posts/117-javascript-method/index.md

 ### The context is optional

-While in the previous example you use `this` to access the object the method belongs to &mdash; JavaScript, however, doesn't impose a method to use the context.
+While in the previous example I've used `this` to access the object the method belongs to &mdash; JavaScript, however, doesn't impose a method to use `this`.

 For this reason you can use an object as a namespace of methods: